Nanosync/luminder/README.md

 ## What we learned

-Project setup and structuring, system design, database management
+Project setup and structuring, web development, system design, database management

 ## What's next for LuminDER